Case study

 Fokker was founded by the aviation pioneer Anthony Fokker in 1919.
 The company became GKN Fokker in 2015.

-GKN is a leading tier-one supplier in the aerospace industry, generates revenue of more than 3 billion pounds and employs 16,000 people across 12 countries.
-Fokker was originally part of the Dutch conglomerate Stork, which was acquired and delisted from Euronext Amsterdam with participation of Eyrir in 2008, in a private equity consortium.
+GKN Aerospace is a leading tier-one supplier in the aerospace industry, generating revenue of GBP 3.6 billion in 2025 and employs 16,000 people across 12 countries.
+Fokker was originally part of the Dutch conglomerate Stork, which was acquired and delisted from Euronext Amsterdam with the participation of Eyrir in 2008, in a private equity consortium.
 Concurrently, Stork Food Systems was sold to Marel.
 During the involvement of Eyrir in Fokker, Arni Thordarson served as a non-executive director, initially within the Stork group and later with the independent entities Fokker Technologies and Stork Technical Services.
-The reason for the spin-off of Fokker and other units was to achieve a clear focus and participate in the ongoing consolidation in the respective industries.
-At the time of Fokker’s acquisition by GKN in 2015, the company had approximately 4,000 employees in the Netherlands, US, and Mexico, and achieved an annual revenue of around €750